Iyke09/Events/README.md

 ## Events Manager
-The events manager is an simply an awesome app where users can book events for a particular centers and also be able to manage it and also where users with admin preveliges
+The events manager is an simply an awesome app where users can book events for a particular centers and also be able to manage it and also where users with admin privileges

 ### To Run: